ppetrovtv/pine_script_docs/source/essential/Indicator_repainting.rst

 we will sometimes see a script's plots change slightly.
 This behavior is one of a few different types of behaviors commonly referred to as *Indicator repainting*.
 It is the type of repainting we are concerned with here and which we will refer to when using *repainting*.
+It is due to the fact that when certain features are used in scripts, they will calculate differently on historical and real-time bars.

 Other types of behavior rightly or wrongly referred to as *repainting* include plotting with a negative offset on past bars and using otherwise unavailable future information with